mskf3000/Tutorials-and-Cheat-Sheets/PHP - Setting up JSON support for PHP 5.1.6 in Ubuntu 12.04.md

 ***

-*Cheat Sheet - PHP - Setting up JSON support for PHP 5.1.6 in Ubuntu 12.04 (c) by Jack Szwergold*
+*PHP - Setting up JSON support for PHP 5.1.6 in Ubuntu 12.04 (c) by Jack Szwergold*

 *This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*